-K(no)w Extremism is a 12 months-long project which aims to improve youth workers knowledge, skills and attitudes in extremist violence prevention and counter extremist-narratives, by responding directly to the needs expressed by youth with regard to their understanding of and participation in the counter-violent extremism process.
+K(no)w Extremism is a project that seeks to improve youth workers knowledge, skills and attitudes in extremist violence prevention and counter extremist-narratives by responding directly to the needs & interests expressed by youth with regard to their understanding of and participation in the counter-violent extremism process.

 Thus, the project determining factors, respond directly to cve local realities; lessons from our experience indicate that generalization only increases alienation for people, rather than, being empowered to overcome differences.
 The project has two main goals:

 The objectives are to strengthen the role of youth organizations in countering violent extremism; and promote the role of intercultural dialogue and gender mainstreaming in countering violent extremism and radicalization.
 At the end of the first training course: